David Zinman: Netherlands

-In the United States
+United States

 Zinman served as music director of the Rochester Philharmonic Orchestra from 1974 to 1985, during the last two years of which tenure he also was principal guest conductor of the Baltimore Symphony Orchestra.
 He became music director in Baltimore in 1985.
-There he made several recordings for Telarc and Argo and Sony, toured widely, and began to implement ideas from the historically-informed-performance movement in interpretations of the Beethoven symphonies.
+There he made several recordings for Telarc, Argo, and Sony.
+He also toured widely and began to implement ideas from the historically-informed-performance movement in interpretations of the Beethoven symphonies.
 Upon relinquishing that Baltimore post in 1998, Zinman was named the orchestra's conductor laureate.
 But he renounced this title three years later in protest at what he saw as the orchestra's increasingly conservative programming.

-U.S. festivals

 In 1998 Zinman worked as music director of the Ojai Music Festival alongside pianist Mitsuko Uchida.
 That same year he was appointed music director of the Aspen Music Festival and School, where he founded and directed its American Academy of Conducting until his sudden resignation in April 2010.

-Tenure in Switzerland
+Switzerland

 Zinman became music director of the Tonhalle-Orchester Zürich in 1995.
-His innovative programming with that orchestra includes a series of late-night concerts, "Tonhalle Late", which combine classical music and a nightclub setting.
-His recordings for Arte Nova of the complete Beethoven symphonies were based on the new Jonathan Del Mar critical edition and was acclaimed by critics.
-He has subsequently recorded Beethoven overtures and concertos with the Tonhalle.
+His innovative programming with that orchestra included a series of late-night concerts, "Tonhalle Late", which combined classical music and a nightclub setting.
+His recordings of the complete Beethoven symphonies for Arte Nova were based on the Jonathan Del Mar critical edition and was acclaimed by critics.
+He subsequently recorded Beethoven's overtures and concertos with the Tonhalle.
 He conducted the Tonhalle Orchestra in its first-ever appearance at The Proms in 2003.
-He concluded his Tonhalle music directorship on July 21, 2014 with a concert at The Proms.
+He concluded his Tonhalle music directorship on July 21, 2014, with a concert at The Proms.

-Filmscores
+Film scores

 Zinman conducted the soundtrack of the 1993 film of the New York City Ballet production of Tchaikovsky's Nutcracker.
 In 2009 he led the Tonhalle-Orchester Zürich in the filmscore 180°: If Your World Is Suddenly Upside-Down, composed by the sibling trio Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg; this won the Suisa prize for "Best Original Score" at the Locarno Film Festival in 2010.

 Awards

-In 2006 he received the Theodore Thomas Award presented by the Conductors' Guild.
+In 2006, he received the Theodore Thomas Award presented by the Conductors' Guild.